ellefsen/wordpress-heroku-php/README.md

 ## Overview
 ```
 └── public                 # Heroku webroot
     ├── content            # The wp-content directory.
-Renamed to content to stop confusion
+Renamed to content to avoid confusion with wp-content - and it looks prettier
     │   ├── plugins        # Plugins
     │   ├── mu-plugins     # Required plugins
     │   └── themes         # Your custom themes